Sulfadiazine is prescribed to prevent episodes of rheumatic fever.

 |Used for||Preventing episodes of rheumatic fever|

 Sulfadiazine is a type of antibiotic called a sulfonamide.
 Although sulfonamide antibiotics are rarely prescribed nowadays, sulfadiazine remains a useful medicine to help prevent recurrent episodes of rheumatic fever.

 Rheumatic fever is an inflammatory disease which used to be fairly common amongst children in the UK, but now occurs rarely.
-It develops following an infection with a type of bacteria called streptococcus, and it can cause serious damage to the heart.
+It develops following an infection with a type of germ (bacterium) called streptococcus, and it can cause serious damage to the heart.
 There is a risk that further episodes will occur after the first episode, so antibiotics like sulfadiazine are prescribed long-term to help prevent this.

 Occasionally sulfadiazine is prescribed for other reasons but these are not covered by the information presented here.
 If you have been prescribed sulfadiazine tablets for a condition other than rheumatic fever, ask your doctor if you have any questions about your treatment.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you (or your child) start taking sulfadiazine it is important that your doctor knows: